1. Home

 Manning’s Roughness lookup table dialog box 2

-This read-only entry displays the computed time of concentration for that row.
+The TOC (minutes) is a read-only entry that displays the computed time of concentration for that row.

-This read-only entry displays the summation of all the individual flow segment TOC values.
+The Total TOC (minutes) is a read-only entry that displays the summation of all the individual flow segment TOC values.

-This read-only entry displays the corresponding lag time based upon the total TOC.
+The Lag time (minutes) is a read-only entry that displays the corresponding lag time based upon the total TOC.

 Editing Flow Path Segments on Map View